 Additional Sanctions from the College/School/Division

-The dean/director of the student’s college/school/division also has the authority to initiate additional academic sanctions against the student if the dean/director concludes, in consultation with the dean of students, that additional sanctions may be warranted by the nature of the act or because the student has committed previous acts of academic misconduct.
+The dean/director of the student’s college/school/division also has the authority to initiate additional academic sanctions against the student if the dean/director concludes, in consultation with the Director of Student Conduct & CARE, that additional sanctions may be warranted by the nature of the act or because the student has committed previous acts of academic misconduct.
 The dean/director must notify the student in writing within 10 business days of the date of the chair’s report if additional sanctions are contemplated at the college/school/division level.
 If additional sanctions are contemplated, the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A.

-The dean/director must report any decision to initiate additional sanctions in writing to the student, the original faculty member, the chair, and the dean of students within 10 business days of the student’s opportunity to be heard.
+The dean/director must report any decision to initiate additional sanctions in writing to the student, the original faculty member, the chair, and the Director of Student Conduct & CARE within 10 business days of the student’s opportunity to be heard.